 “Eclectic and avant-garde!
-“Afterthought” makes a bold and original statement from Carolyn as an artist, and why she has carved out a strong musical identity and loyal following!”
-Northstar Media, Detroit/Los Angeles Northstar Media – Northstar Media
+Afterthought makes a bold and original statement from Carolyn as an artist, and why she has carved out a strong musical identity and loyal following!”

 Carolyn Striho has been creating music in punk, folk, rock and roll, jazz, blues as a singer/songwriter musician and performer for many years.
 Her dynamic concerts, full of passion and creativity, make Carolyn a regular on the festival circuit.
 She brings her charismatic performance to clubs and art galleries all over the Midwest and Canada, also touring in the UK, Italy, and Japan.
 Her high-energy shows often include Striho playing keyboard with the heel of her boot or her forehead; she deftly switches between guitar and keys while belting out vibrant vocals.
 It’s not merely about the music, it is a full on presentation of her art.

-Carolyn first made a name for herself fronting the Detroit Energy Asylum with Was (Not Was), and with Patti Smith, but her early days as the lead vocalist, keyboardist, and chief songwriter for The Cubes while working as a DJ at NPR/WDET-FM Radio provided a springboard.
-Striho went on to perform with The Ramones, The New York Dolls, Was (Not Was), Iggy Pop, Steve Earle and Tori Amos, and played the Detroit International Jazz Festival several times as well as Lollapallooza.
-Striho has also worked with Patti Smith numerous times – both on stage, two tours in the U.S., Canada and the U.K., and in the studio.
+Carolyn first made a name for herself when she and her first husband, Freddie Brooks, formed Rough Cut and then the well-known Detroit Energy Asylum band with most of the alumnus from Was (Not Was).
+She also played with Patti Smith on Patti’s comeback tour in Michigan and Toronto, Canada.
+Carolyn also played overseas with Patti Smith for several nights in London, U.K. and with Steve Earle.
+But her early days as the lead vocalist, keyboardist, and chief songwriter for The Cubes while working as a DJ at NPR/WDET-FM Radio, provided a springboard.
+Striho went on to perform with The Ramones, The New York Dolls, Was (Not Was), Iggy Pop, Steve Earle, and Tori Amos, and played the Detroit International Jazz Festival as well as Lollapalooza while she and Brooks put out many well-received albums.

 Awards & Highlights

-Nominations and Highlights are too numerous to contain here but some are included:
+Nominations are too numerous to list, but here are a few highlights:

 Grammy Awards 2018